chef-boneyard/lita_versioner/README.md

 # }
 ```

-Configure a webhook for your Github repository following the instructions [here](https://developer.github.com/guides/delivering-deployments/).
+Configure a webhook for your Github repository following the instructions [here](https://developer.github.com/guides/delivering-deployments/). **Instead of selecting just the `push` event, select "Let me select individual events" and select only `pull request` events.

 ## Development